Plus-Size Shopping Tips: How to Save When Everything’s Pricier

 Both Elizabeth and Carolyn Thompson, founders of online plus-size consignment store ResellXL, are big believers in capstone wardrobes.
 Capstone wardrobes are made up of essential pieces that can be mixed and matched.

 The trick, they say, is finding a “uniform” that fits your life, work, and style.
 Invest in pieces that will have longevity.
-“Don’t be too trendy.
-Adding a shoe or an accessory or two that are ‘of the moment’ will save money and time later if you keep your main wardrobe filled with basics that never go out of style.”
+Occasionally add a pair of shoes or an accessory that’s “of the moment,” but keep basic staples in your main wardrobe that won’t go out of style.
+This strategy can help you to save both money and time.

 Final Plus-Size Shopping Tips